webplatform/docs/guides/styling_forms_guide/index.md

 === Demonstration 4: background considerations ===

 * ''All'' form controls, including textareas and labels, are rendered as <code>%inline</code> elements ''by default''.
-* In order to create a consistent left column, a <code>width</code> needs to be assigned to the <code>label</code> elements; in “strict” rendering mode, the <code>padding</code> supplied alongside makes a workable gutter between controls and labels a certainty.
+* In order to create a consistent left column, a <code>width</code> must be assigned to the <code>label</code> elements; in "strict" rendering mode, the <code>padding</code> supplied alongside makes a workable gutter between controls and labels a certainty.
 * Making both labels and controls flush to a common margin makes the form easy to follow.
-This fact and other points of composition are discussed as part of the discussion of the Rule of Thirds - see below.
+This fact and other points of composition are discussed as part of the discussion of the Rule of Thirds (below).
 * At this point, there are obvious problems with the form:
 ** The <code>label</code>s attached to the <code>radio</code> controls are assigned the same <code>display</code> and <code>float</code> values as the other <code>label</code>s on the form.
 In tandem with the existing <code>height</code> and <code>overflow</code> values, these elements collide with the following label-control pair in some browsers.
 ** In Safari 3, the borders of text controls disappear in this slide.
 One suspects that this is a rendering bug.
 ** The <code>radio</code> controls appear flush to one another in source order; this occurs because the intervening <code>label</code> controls are presently in a different layout context.
 * Another curiosity that bears mention is the assignment of <code>overflow: auto</code> to labels.
-The magic dust being applied here can be described as a rule: given one <code>%block</code> element within another, ''and'' given that only one of those has a <code>height</code> specified in static units or <code>em</code>s that expand to a known number of pixels, assigning <code>overflow: auto</code> to the ''other'' element — the one ''without'' a <code>height</code> value — will cause it to expand to the height of the element ''with'' a discrete <code>height</code> value.
+The magic dust being applied here can be described as a rule: given one <code>%block</code> element within another, ''and'' given that only one of those has a <code>height</code> specified in static units or <code>em</code>s that expand to a known number of pixels, assigning <code>overflow: auto</code> to the ''other'' element  &mdash;  the one ''without'' a <code>height</code> value  &mdash;  will cause it to expand to the height of the element ''with'' a discrete <code>height</code> value.
 This technique is also used in Demonstration 11.

 === The Rule of Thirds ===

 [[Image:bmh_form.jpg|An early springtime scene on the north side of Pioneer Square, Portland, Oregon; superimposed with lines dividing the photo into nine more or less equal parts.]]

-Figure 1: An early springtime scene in Portland, Oregon.
+''Figure 1: An early springtime scene in Portland, Oregon.
 This photo has been superimposed with lines illustrating the Rule of Thirds; note how the lower right intersection and the lines that form it bound the visible activity.
-Photo ©2000 by the author; all rights reserved.
+Photo ©2000 by the author; all rights reserved.''

-When we consider what makes for excellent composition, there’s a nearly universal trope: if you divide a layout or illustration into thirds, you will discover that viewers want to draw their attention to the lines (and especially the intersections of the lines) that mark those divisions.
+When we consider what makes for excellent composition, there's a nearly universal trope: if you divide a layout or illustration into thirds, you will discover that viewers want to draw their attention to the lines (and especially the intersections of the lines) that mark those divisions.
 Failure to put this uncanny tendency to work can cause a layout to seem unbalanced.

 The simplest explanation for this phenomenon is that those four lines conform closely to grids that follow the Golden Ratio, a proportion that is close in value to one-sixth.
 The Golden Ratio is frequently encountered in various fields of mathematics and in the natural world.

 [[Image:bmh_form.png|A screen capture of msnbc.msn.com with the first seven golden rectangles superimposed on the layout.]]

-Figure 2: A screen capture of msnbc.msn.com superimposed by the first seven golden rectangles.
-The dimensions of the fourth and fifth rectangles side-by-side illuminate the nature of the page layout grid as a whole.
+''Figure 2: A screen capture of msnbc.msn.com superimposed by the first seven golden rectangles.
+The dimensions of the fourth and fifth rectangles side-by-side illuminate the nature of the page layout grid as a whole.''

 The demonstration form was laid out so that the form controls would justify to a left margin placed one-third of the distance to the notional right margin of the form as a whole; this choice was deliberate.
-Much ''less'' deliberate is the ''vertical'' composition of the form — when the heading is taken into account, the text fields hew to the two lines described in the preivous paragraph.
-Even if the heading ''isn’t'' taken into account, the required fields hew to the uppermost of those lines.
+Much ''less'' deliberate is the ''vertical'' composition of the form  &mdash;  when the heading is taken into account, the text fields hew to the two lines described in the preivous paragraph.
+Even if the heading ''isn't'' taken into account, the required fields hew to the uppermost of those lines.

 The salient point for a stylist is that if the Rule of Thirds and the grid are taken into account ''before'' starting work on a stylesheet, the task of ''normalizing'' the stylesheet can be simplified considerably.

 === Demonstration 5 ===

 To ensure that the intended grid is preserved vertically as well as horizontally, some particulars need to be seen to.
 These changes are almost entirely cosmetic.

-==== Links: ====

-* [http://dev.opera.com/articles/view/34-styling-forms/demo_form05.html Tweak the presentation of the textarea and select controls]

 ==== New styles: ====